Run Jupyter on Orchestra 2

 Then, generate the config file.

 Follow the printed path to jupyter-o2.cfg and edit according to its instructions, particularly the DEFAULT_USER and INIT_JUPYTER_COMMANDS fields.
-You may copy this file to any of the locations listed by jupyter-o2 --paths if you wish.
+You may copy this file to any of the locations listed by jupyter-o2 --paths for easier access.

-Make sure you have X11 forwarding active (e.g. install XQuartz if on a Mac).
+Make sure you have X11 forwarding active (install XQuartz if on a Mac).

 For more info on setting up Jupyter and troubleshooting Jupyter-O2, see the jupyter-o2 tips.